Baldur is the god of light and nobility and is among the best-liked Norse gods. His tragic death sets in motion the start of Ragnarok.

 Baldur’s tale, despite its sadness and melancholy, much like the long and harsh winters of the North, shows that in the end, hope in the form of sunrays always comes no matter the dark days that lie ahead.

-Baldur and his tragedy are mentioned in the Poetic Edda, in Voluspa and in Lokasenna.
-His death is the subject of the Eddic poem Baldr’s Dreams and his tale is recounted at length in Gylfaginning.
-The fact of Baldur’s rebirth and return is expressively cited in Voluspa where he and his brother Hodr will come back and their union will be seen as a symbol of the new age of peace.
+Baldur and his tragedy are mentioned in the Poetic Edda, in Voluspa and also in Lokasenna.
+His death is the subject of the Eddic poem Baldr’s Dreams and Vegtamskvida and his tale is recounted at length in Gylfaginning.
+Baldur’s rebirth and return is expressively cited in Voluspa where he as well as his brother Hodr will come back and their union will be seen as a symbol of the new age of peace.

 Frequently Asked Questions